OhAzzO/GithubQuiz3/src/README.md

 a.
 Methods annotated with @RestController return a String or JSON object

 b.
-Methods annotated with @Controller returns HTML filename
+Methods annotated with @Controller returns HTML filename -B -

 c.
 Methods annotated with @RestController automatically converts Outputs with HTML